MatthewReid854/reliability/docs/Stress-Strength interference.rst

 Example 2
 *********

-In this example, we will create a Weibull stress distribution and a Gamma strength distribution, and leaving everything else as dafault, we will see the results printed and the distribution plot.
+In this example, we will create a Weibull stress distribution and a Gamma strength distribution, and leaving everything else as default, we will see the results printed and the distribution plot.

 .. code:: python